This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 In our home, we use lard for high-temperature cooking or frying.
 But tallow would be just as delicious, and if you make it at home, you have an inexpensive and local fat supply.
 (Just as a side note, I saw a pint jar of tallow for sale in a natural food store yesterday at a mind-blowing price of $18.95!!).

-Quinn from Reformation Acres says, “If you’ve got tallow to use for it make fried chicken!
+My friend Quinn says, “If you’ve got tallow, use it to make fried chicken!
 Holy macaroni, nothing compares!”
 You might also try a recipe like these Elderflower Fritters.

 3. Make Tallow Candles